krrpushkar/krrpushkar.github.com/index.md

 script: [hello.js]
 ---

-Hey, I'am [Pushkar](https://github.com/){: target="_blank"}.
+Hey, I am [Pushkar](https://github.com/){: target="_blank"}.
 I'm a theme [Jekyll](https://jekyllrb.com){: target="_blank"} Inspired by the habit of typing.
 Using an appearance that resembles the typewriter.
 A simple, fast and efficient way of reading, just like the old days.

 'Typing' is intended for users with more technical content than for users who wish to have a stylish page.
 Keep it simple!